THE TRANSATLANTIC MAGAZINE

 Mort Kaufmann died shortly after the moon landing and my mother embroidered into a snowflake '7/20 – 1969.'
 As I write this the Christmas 1969 tablecloth sits in my living room in London, where I came to live in 1976.

 The period after 1969 was a descent into darkness in many ways: the Vietnam War became a source of shame as a growing cohort of liberal voices headed by J William Fulbright, Al Gore Sr, Jacob Javits and George McGovern railed against the Nixon carpet-bombing of the benighted country.
 Students were murdered at Kent State University, the Watergate scandal plunged the nation into further turmoil and despite the efforts of Nixon's successor Gerald Ford – a mensch who mentored me in Washington - to unite Americans, the wounds would take a generation to heal.

 Are we in a period of healing now?
 No. The United States plunges into darkness with each generation.
-But my memory of that day in July, 1969, when we forgot our divisions and cancer-riddled Mort managed one last smile as the men in Mission Control told Armstong, Aldrin and Collins 'you've got a bunch of guys here about to turn blue' was one brief shining moment that I will never forget as I look with affection at my mother's exquisite 50-year-old Christmas tablecloth.
+But my memory of that day in July, 1969, when we forgot our divisions and cancer-riddled Mort managed one last smile as the men in Mission Control told the astronauts 'you've got a bunch of guys here about to turn blue' was one brief shining moment that I will never forget as I look with affection at my mother's exquisite 50-year-old Christmas tablecloth.

 Carol Gould is a filmmaker, BBC and LBC political commentator and author of Don't Tread on Me – Anti-Americanism Abroad and Spitfire Girls.